junangelopreyes-debug/DSAMidterm/Step-By-Step Procedure.md

 4. After it has been downloaded, click the installer in your downloads folder.
 5. Follow the instructions and click next.
 6. After the installation, there are two ways to check if Git has been installed in your computer:
-*	First Way : Create a new folder in your computer and press right click inside of it, then go to "Show More Options" and if you see a "Git Bash" and "Git GUI" then git has been installed into your computer.
+*	First Way : Go to a folder in your computer and press right click inside of it, then go to "Show More Options" and if you see a "Git Bash" and "Git GUI" then git has been installed into your computer.
 (If you are using Windows 10, just right click your mouse into the empty folder and you can already see if Git is installed in your computer)
 *   Second Way : Go to your computer's search bar and search Git and it will pop up if your Git isn't installed.

 ## Next Up : Setting Up GitHub